microsoft/Tx/Samples/TimeAndOrder/CausalityNavigation/Readme.md

 * By clicking Next, Next, ...
 Previous we can navigate along the line for Tx1.
 * By clicking on green hyperlinks, we move back in time (see the time-line picture)
 * By clicking on red hyperlinks we move forward to events that could be influenced by the current event.

+It is useful to note that correlation tokens do not have to be GUID-s.
+They just have to be unique on the network.
+GUID-s are usually generated from the MAC address and meet this requirement.

+* Another example is MAC Address + local hi-resolution time-stamp
+* Another is hashing some content that is known to both ends

+Similar sample using correlation tokens is the [IE-IIS Cross Machine queries](../../LinqPad/Queries/IE_IIS/Readme.md)

+## Running the sample

 To run the sample locally: